Dear Trinity College, Cambridge,

 *Actual performance in the A Levels (if possible)

 *Individual score for each interview

-*Whether they were offered a place or pooled
+*Whether they were offered a place, pooled or rejected

-I refer to you request dated 10th February 2019, I am the Freedom of Information Officer at Trinity College, Cambridge.
+I refer to your request dated 9th July 2019.
+I am the Freedom of Information Officer at Trinity College, Cambridge.

 Should you have any queries or complaints about this reply you may write to the Junior Bursar, Mr E Knapp at Trinity College, Cambridge.
 Any complaint should be in writing and should set out clearly the grounds for such complaint.
 Should you not be satisfied with the outcome, you have the right of appeal to the information commissioner.

 Chris Morley, Secretary of the College Council Trinity College, Cambridge CB2 1TQ